GitGuild/bravado-bitjws/README.md

 client = BitJWSSwaggerClient.from_url("%s" % url, privkey=privkey)
 ```

 If no key is provided to BitJWSSwaggerClient, one will be generated.
-However the private key originated, it is important to store private key somewhere secure.
+However the private key originated, it is important to store keys securely.

 ## Known Limitations

 Currently there is no management of server keys.
-This means that Bravado-bitjws checks the signature of server responses, but trusts all keys.
-It is up to the Bravado-bitjws user to match the server's key against a trusted list.
+This means that Bravado-bitjws checks the signature of server responses, but does not care which key signed.
+It is up to the Bravado-bitjws user to determine the trustworthiness of the server's key.